-Although we rely on your visits to meet our horses, ponies and donkeys, not to mention goats, sheep, etc, La Grange is also still our home, as well as a working stable yard and a place where people come on holiday to our gîte.
-Therefore, we must request that all visits are by appointment only.
+Although we rely on your visits to meet our horses, ponies and donkeys, not to mention goats, sheep, etc, La Grange is also still our home, as well as a working stable yard ,therefore, we must request that all visits are by appointment only.

 In the winter months, dependant on the weather conditions, we do open occasionally, with tea served indoors.
 We hold events throughout the year though, such as Classic Car Days, Music Evenings and a whole lot more, so please do keep an eye on our website to make sure you don't miss out on anything, or why not become a Member of the Association and in the process receive our updates by email!

 We think it's good for our visitors to be able to have close contact with our horses, but whilst they are very friendly and enjoy nothing more than being made a fuss of, we do appreciate that some people can find the sheer size of these particular animals a little daunting and therefore, we completely understand that some people would prefer to keep some distance.
 We always introduce the horses in a controlled environment and have even found that some of our visitors, who have previously been nervous of big horses, have at the end of their visit, gained the courage to 'HUG A HORSE'.
 If you're still not entirely convinced though, we also have two little ponies, 'Cracker' - a Miniature Shetland pony and 'Freddie' - a small Dartmoor pony, who are a little less intimidating.
 They both have very gentle natures and are always more than happy to have attention bestowed upon them.